nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/SS_DOCKS.md

 )
 ```

-When a dock is clicked, present a message to the user that follow the format below if a hauler is current at that dock.
+When a dock is clicked, present a message to the user that follows the format below if a hauler is currently at that dock.

 ```txt
 The Shanghai, China dock is currently unloading Boaty McBoatface